ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 The correlation result of $$r = 0.791$$ tend to go in the direction of a linear correlation between the chocolate consumption and the number of laureates per capita.

 We can already comment that the small number of countries of the dataset could be an issue.
-Are the set of 23 countries a good representation of the variety of all (>200) countries?
+Are the set of 23 countries a good representation of the diversity of all (>200) countries?

-Thereafter three other limitations are listed by the note's author himself.

-**Dependence between chocolate laureate consumption and mean consumption**

-> The present data are based on country averages, and the specific chocolate intake of individual Nobel laureates of the past and present remains unknown.
->
-> The cumulative dose of chocolate that is needed to sufficiently increase the odds of being asked to travel to Stockholm is uncertain.

-**Time dependent variables**
-> This research is evolving, since both the number of Nobel laureates and chocolate consumption are time-dependent variables and change from year to year.

-**Correlation VS Causation**
-> Of course, a correlation between X and Y does not prove causation but indicates that either X influences Y, Y influences X, or X and Y are influenced by a common underlying mechanism.

-On observe au 18ème siècle une remise en question du principe de causalité.
-La causalité apparait plus comme une caractéristique de la pensée humaine que comme une notion inhérente aux phénomènes naturels.

-Auguste Comte est d'ailleurs catégorique à ce propos: pour lui la recherche des causes relève de la seule métaphysique "en considérant comme absoluement inaccessible et vide de sens pour nous nous la recherche de ce qu'on appelle les causes, soit premières, soit finales".
-L'important est de pouvoir déterminer des variables en amont de la maladie sur lesquelles on est susceptible d'agir dans un but de prévention ou de guérison.

-En simplifiant à l'extrême, la méthode expérimental consiste à:
-* faire un bilan des variables ayant une actions sur le système étudié
-* trouver une situation dans laquelle toutes ces variables sont fixés, sauf deux
-* à faire varier l'une de ces deux variables et à observer l'évolution conjointe de l'autre

 Although the p-value is really low $$ p < 0.0001 $$, extremely significant, we are pretty sure that we can reject the null hypothesis, that the correlation is not equal to zero.

-However on a such little set of countries, it could be valuable to get the confidence interval of the correlation coefficient r.
+However on a such little set of countries, it could be valuable to get the confidence interval of the correlation coefficient $$r$$.
 By the way, do you have any use cases when there aren't good reasons to get a confidence interval?

+> Have confidence in intervals!

 Defining the confidence interval at 95%, as the following probability: